 Florida Security Deposit Laws

 Most landlords in Florida charge a security deposit when renting out a property.
 And rightfully so as it helps provide for a financial cushion against negligent actions by tenants.
 In addition, it also incentivizes residents to care for their unit in order to get a full refund of their security deposit.
-Requiring security deposits in Florida does, however, come with a slew of responsibilities for a landlord.
-Among other things, there are rules on how the landlord can store it, how the landlord can use it, and when the landlord should return the…
+Requiring security deposit obligations in Florida does, however, come with a slew of responsibilities for a landlord.
+Among other things, there are rules on how the landlord can store it, how the landlord can use it, and when the landlord should…

 Continue Reading...